AdobeDocs/commerce-cloud-service.en/help/user/storage/backup-and-recovery.md

 In addition to the redundancy of the high-availability architecture, you can schedule incremental backups or perform a backup on demand.
 By default, backups are scheduled to run every hour.

-After a 24-hour period, we retain the backups according to the following schedule:
+After a 24-hour period, the infrastructure retains the backups according to the following schedule:

 | Time Period         | Backup Retention Policy |
 | ------------------- | ----------------------- |